Avoiding Utility Shutoffs in New Jersey

 There are other programs that can also contribute to long-term solutions by addressing energy consumption and usage reduction.
 These programs include:

 - Weatherization Assistance Program - is a federally funded program.
 It enables low-income families to permanently reduce their energy bills by making their homes more energy efficient.
 The income limits are the same as LIHEAP.
 In fact there is a multi-purpose application form for LIHEAP, Weatherization and USF.
 The program is administered on the local level by various community action agencies under the auspices of the Department of Community Affairs.
-The state weatherization office phone number is 866-551-7165 or call your local weatherization agency.
+For additional information call your local weatherization agency.

 - New Jersey Clean Energy Program administered by the New Jersey Board of Public Utilities, offers financial incentives, programs and services to New Jersey residents, business owners and local governments to help them save energy, money and the environment.
 It promotes increased energy efficiency and the use of clean, renewable sources of energy.
 For more information call 866-NJ-SMART (866-657-6278).